 a minimum SAT score of 1200 excluding the writing score or 1800 including the writing score on a single sitting of a nationally administered SAT or ACT score of 27 and

 a high school grade point average of at least 3.5/4.0

 Admission to the joint B/MD program is a dual process.
 Students entering the program will be independently accepted into the undergraduate program at the University of Southern Indiana and the medical degree program at Indiana University School of Medicine.

 The following procedure will be followed:

 Neither acceptance into the University of Southern Indiana nor a recommendation to forward the student’s application to the Admissions Committee of Indiana University School of Medicine guarantees acceptance by the School of Medicine.
 Selected students will have a provisional seat in Indiana University School of Medicine.

-The application will contain the following:
+The online application will contain the following: